CDLM: Consistency Diffusion Language Models For Faster Sampling: Additional Experimental Details

 \subsection{Training}

 \paragraph{Training Configurations.}

-Full configurations are listed in Tables~\ref{tab:cfg-dream} and~\ref{tab:cfg-llada}.
+Models are optimized with AdamW using a constant learning-rate schedule with warmup.
+Prompts are left-padded to $512$ tokens and decoded with generation length $256$, resulting in a fixed sequence length of $768$.
+Based on the ablation study in Section~\ref{subsubsec:loss}, we set the loss weights $(w_{\text{distill}}, w_{\text{cons}}, w_{\text{dlm}})$ to $(1.0,\,0.5,\,0.01)$ for Dream and $(1.0,\,0.5,\,0.1)$ for LLaDA.
+All models are trained for $16$ epochs with an effective batch size of $64$, and we select the best checkpoint based on validation performance.
 Training ran on $4\times$ NVIDIA A100 (80\,GB) or $8\times$ NVIDIA RTX A6000 (48\,GB) GPUs; each epoch took roughly $30$ minutes for $15$k trajectories.
 We used per-device batch sizes of $1$--$2$ with gradient accumulation to keep the effective batch size fixed at $64$.
+Full configurations are listed in Tables~\ref{tab:cfg-dream} and~\ref{tab:cfg-llada}.

 \paragraph{Loss formulations.} Empirically, the \emph{forward} KL divergence yielded more stable, better-calibrated training dynamics and more monotonic convergence than the \emph{reverse} KL divergence for distribution matching.
 We also found that distillation in \emph{logit space} outperformed embedding-space distillation using mean squared error (MSE).